KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 ```

 >[!INFO]
 >The `(click)` event is bound to the `onAnswerSelected()` method in the component.
-The syntax for binding to events is parenthses `()`.
+The syntax for binding to events is parentheses `()`.
 >
 >Read more about [event binding on Angular's documentation](https://angular.io/guide/event-binding).

 In Chrome, first open Dev Tools and then try selecting an answer to the first trivia question.
 We see an error in the Dev Tools console where we're trying to access the property `correct` of undefined.

-The `onAnswerSelected()` method takes a number, the index of the answer in the `answers` array as a parameter, to get the correct `answer` object for the `correct` property.
+The `onAnswerSelected()` method takes a number, the index of the answer in the `answers` array as a parameter.
+This index allows us to get the correct `answer` object and then we can access the `correct` property.
 We need to pass in the index, but how do we know which answer element in the array we clicked?

-The `*ngFor` directive has array metadata we can access.
+The `*ngFor` directive has array metadata avaiable to us.
 In the `*ngFor` for the `li` element, add a semicolon to the existing string where we defined the local variable `answer` and provided the `answers` array to and add `let i=index`.

 Your code will look like this: